vertoker/cmake-template/README.md

 6. Initialize git, add all and create first commit

-Congratulation!
+Congratulations!
 You setup this template

 Based on
 - https://github.com/meemknight/cmakeSetup